Visual piecework agreement template

 There has to be a separate piecework agreement for each individual employee being paid a piecework rate.

 A piecework rate is based on individual effort only, not group effort.
 A grower has to be able to determine the output of each individual employee, such as the number of kilograms or bins of produce picked.
-Output can easily be tracked using our free Record My Hours app.
+Employees can easily track their output using our Record My Hours app.

 Piecework rates must be regularly reviewed.